JaquJaqu/sequence_tagging/README.md

 cat corpora/GermEval/NER-de-dev.tsv  | grep -v "^[#]" | cut -f2,3 > corpora/GermEval/NER-de-dev.tsv.conv
 ```

-In addition, we need to download the embeddings:
+For the training we use the German Wikipedia embeddings from the Facebook Research group.
+These (and all other embeddings) can be downloaded with the following command:

 ```
 python3 download_model_embeddings.py all_models
 ```

+If you want to train on a different language, you can also check if there are pre-computed embeddings available [here](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
+To compute new embeddings you can follow the [manual from fastText](https://github.com/facebookresearch/fastText).

-Next, the configuration has to be specified.
+Next, the configuration needs to be edited.
 First, we create a directory where the model will be stored:

 ```
 mkdir model_germeval